Frequently Asked Questions

 What kind of payment methods do you accept?

-I take cash and checks only.
-Unfortunately I have had too many problems with Pay Pal and internet reception is spotty in too many places.
+I take cash, checks and Venmo.
+Unfortunately I have had too many problems with Pay Pal and can't continue to use their services.

 Is there a charge for the search if I find my pet prior to the search?